About Ernestine’s Women’s Shelter

 Ernestine’s Women’s Shelter, an organization run by women, provides support and shelter for women and children escaping violence.

-Ernestine’s adapts its services to honour diversity and the unique needs of the individual.
+Ernestine’s adapts our services to honour diversity and the unique needs of the individual.

-Ernestine’s promotes awareness, education and advocates for early intervention and prevention.
+Ernestine’s promotes awareness, education and advocates for early intervention.

 Our Guiding Principles